PHT-Medic/documentation/docs/user_guide/user_interface.md

 #### 2.3.
 Check the Security Settings

-You need to select one of the possible public RSA-keys for encrypting the train.
+You need to select one of your registered RSA public keys for encrypting the train.

-Additionally, you can add one Paillier-key to encrypt the results inside the train.
+Additionally, you can add a Paillier-key to be used for homomorphic encryption.

 Click on **Next** to continue.